onwongjan2002/CKA-Certification-Course-2025/Day 31 Part 1/README.md

 ---

-## Introduction
+### Introduction

-In this session, we explore how **TLS (Transport Layer Security)** is implemented within a Kubernetes cluster.
-While TLS is commonly associated with secure communication over the internet, Kubernetes uses it extensively for **securing internal communication** between its various components.

-By the end of this session, you will have a clear understanding of how TLS and **mutual TLS (mTLS)** work across Kubernetes components such as `kubectl`, `kube-apiserver`, `etcd`, `controller-manager`, `scheduler`, and others.
+In this session, we revisited the **client-server model**, a foundational concept in network communication, to better understand how tools like `kubectl`, SSH, and TLS operate.
+We then explored **Public Key Cryptography (PKC)**—the backbone of secure authentication and communication in DevOps—focusing on SSH and HTTPS, and how tools like `ssh-keygen` and `openssl` help manage identity, encryption, and trust.

 ---